-The Pursuing Victory With Honor project helps interscholastic, intercollegiate, and other youth sports programs better achieve their established missions to promote the physical, mental, social, and moral development of participants.
-The following are excerpts from various proclamations, mission statements, and codes of conduct.
-(See a compilation of sports codes of conduct organized by The Six Pillars of Character.)
+The Pursuing Victory With Honor project helps interscholastic, intercollegiate and other youth sports programs better achieve their established missions to promote the physical, mental, social and moral development of participants.
+For excerpts from various proclamations, mission statements, and codes of conduct, See a compilation of sports codes of conduct organized by The Six Pillars of Character.

 The T.E.A.M. approach to sportsmanship

 This four-point strategy for achieving the objectives of the Pursuing Victory With Honor campaign is captured in the acronym T.E.A.M.: Teach, Enforce, Advocate and Model.
 These four elements should guide the design of all elements of programs to promote sportsmanship and foster good character as well as guide interactions with athletes, parents, coaches, officials and spectators.